uz-java/graphQL/README.md

 ## Overview

-This is a Working Draft of the Specification for GraphQL, a query language for APIs created by Facebook.

 The target audience for this specification is not the client developer, but those who have, or are actively interested in, building their own GraphQL implementations and tools.